 The privilege of being able to acquire a car for yourself comes with a lot of responsibilities.
-One of the most important ones is making sure their vehicle is properly insured, mainly with a third-party liability insurance (CTPL), and ideally, a comprehensive motorcar insurance.
+One of the most important ones is making sure their vehicle is properly insured, mainly with a compulsory third-party liability insurance (CTPL), and ideally, comprehensive car insurance in the Philippines.

 Insuring your car saves you from a host of possible legal and financial hazards that having a vehicle can entail.
 If this is your first time owning a car, start with choosing the perfect car insurance.